menu

 Real Estate

-In addition, unpopulated, and rural, the Lake Shore Blvd / Zoo Rd neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 93.5% of the neighborhoods in America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 26 residents per square mile, Lake Shore Blvd / Zoo Rd is less crowded than 93.5% of all U.S. neighborhoods.
 One of the notable things about Lake Shore Blvd / Zoo Rd is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Also of note, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Lake Shore Blvd / Zoo Rd neighborhood.
 A whopping 68.2% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 95.1% of the neighborhoods in the U.S. Everything here just feels new.